 calculation, Quantum Current calculation (quantum drift-diffusion,

-• Atomistic quantum description, including Empirical Tight-Binding model and ab-initio methods
+- Atomistic quantum description, including a flexible Empirical Tight-Binding model and interface to ab-initio codes

 Device applications:

-• Solar Cells (silicon based, CIGS, DSSC, organic)
+- Solar Cells (Perovskite, CIGS, DSSC, organic, tandem)